ayyucedemirbas/COVID-19_CT_Scan_Classification/README.md

 ## Abstract

 We built and trained a deep learning model to classify CT scan images to COVID and non-COVID.
-We get almost 93% accuracy for the validation set.
+We get 94% accuracy for the test set.

     Model: "model"